nlesc-metrics/metrics-menu/README.md

 # Proposal for implementing the collection of metrics

 As the Netherlands eScience Center grows, keeping track of all the things we do is becoming increasingly difficult.
-This is a problem, for example for:

-1. Directors, who need to inform themselves about the state of the organization in order to steer the organization effectively;
-1. Program Managers, who need to keep track of what was achieved in a given project;
+This is a problem, for example for Program Managers, who need to keep track of what was achieved in a given project.
-1. Community Managers, who want to know what is being worked on in the Center at large;
-1. Policy Advisors, who need to prepare various reports;
-1. TechLeads, who need to know the state of a given software package;
-1. etc.

 This document outlines how we can start with keeping track of various metrics.
 Some key points of the proposed approach are: